muhmuhten/jset/README.rst

 ~~~~

 The ``jset`` utility is a wrapper for jail_set(2), using libjail's jailparam_*
-interfaces to parse arguments from the command line.
+interfaces to parse arguments from the command line. ``jset`` *does not* call
+chdir(2), even a path parameter is present; it behaves more like the chroot(2)
+system call than the utility of the same name.

 ``params...`` should consist of an even number of arguments alternating between
 names and values, which are parsed by jailparam_init(3) and jailparam_import(3)